Triple Chocolate Brownies

 After multiple taste tests, I found that using both cocoa powder and melted dark chocolate produced brownies with the richest, most delicious chocolate flavor.

-- Melted chocolate makes the brownies extra rich and fudgy.
+- Melted chocolate makes the brownies extra fudgy and gooey in texture.

 - And then cocoa powder creates the classic cocoa brownie taste and makes the flavor more complex.